SEC classification of goods and services: Psychology

 Credence goods may display a direct (rather than inverse) relationship between price and demand—similar to Veblen goods, when price is the only possible indicator of quality.
 A consumer might avoid the least expensive products to avoid suspected fraud and poor quality.
 So a restaurant customer may avoid the cheapest wine on the menu, but instead purchase something slightly more expensive.
 However, even after drinking it the buyer is unable to evaluate its relative value compared to all the wines they have not tried (unless they are a wine expert).

-This course of action—buying the second cheapest option—is observable by the restaurateur, who can manipulate the pricing on the menu to maximize their margin, i.e. ensuring that the second cheapest wine is actually the least costly to the restaurant.
+This course of action—buying the second cheapest option—is observable by the restaurateur, who can manipulate the pricing on the menu to maximize their margin, i.e. ensuring that the second cheapest wine is actually the least costly (and most profitable) to the restaurant.
 Another practical application of this principle would be for competing job applicants not to propose too low a wage when asked, lest the employer think that the employee has something to hide or does not have the necessary qualification for the job.

 In an unregulated market, prices of credence goods tend to converge, i.e. the same flat rate is charged for high and low value goods.
 The reason is that suppliers of credence goods tend to overcharge for low value goods, since the customers are not aware of the low value, while competitive pressures force down the price of high value goods.

 Another reason for price convergence is that customers become aware of the possibility of being overcharged, and compensate by favoring more expensive goods over cheaper ones.
 For example, a customer may ask for a complete replacement of a broken car part with a new one, irrespective of whether the damage is small or large (which the customer doesn't know).
 In this case the new part is "proof" that the customer hasn't been overcharged.

-A 2020 study into credence goods within the medical sector also showed connections between social economic standards (SES) and the likelihood of over treatment in the dental industry.
+A 2020 study into credence goods within the medical sector also showed connections between socio-economic standards (SES) and the likelihood of over treatment in the dental industry.
 Results showed that when portraying a higher SES, practitioners are less likely to offer treatment that is more invasive and expensive.
 This goes against intuition as the wealthier would be more likely to experience over charging compared to people of a lower SES.

-Recent studies show that consumer decision making varies in the context of search, experience and credence services.
+Studies from 2015 show that consumer decision making varies in the context of search, experience and credence services.
 Consumers spend more time searching for information about credence services and least time when buying search services.